-A close encounter with gentle giants on a gorilla safari in Rwanda is an extraordinary African experience that will always stay with you - and it's just one of the many wildlife spottings this unforgettable African overland adventure has to offer.
+A close encounter with gentle giants on a gorilla safari in Rwanda is an extraordinary African experience that will always stay with you and it's just one of the many wildlife viewings this unforgettable African overland adventure has to offer.

 Gorillas & Rhinos In Depth

 The stunning beauty of East Africa’s steamy rainforests and sprawling savanna is a breathtaking backdrop for an adventure into the habitat of the magnificent gorillas and majestic rhinos.